 Emergency Rental Assistance (ERA) Program 2021

-The City of Miami Emergency Rental Assistance program (ERA) 2021 is aimed at stabilizing rental households by helping income-eligible renters within City of Miami limits who are past due in rent (arrears) or have suffered financial hardship caused by the COVID-19 pandemic.
+The City of Miami Emergency Rental Assistance program (ERA) 2021 is aimed at stabilizing rental households by helping income-eligible renters within City of Miami limits who are past due in rent (arrears) and/or have suffered financial hardship caused by the COVID-19 pandemic.
 The City program is made possible with approximately $14.1 million in federal funds from the U.S. Treasury.

 Per the U.S. Treasury’s requirements for this program, to be eligible, a household must include: